neumino/neumino.github.io/_posts/2015-02-01-a-hidden-gem-in-reql.md

 Adults.filter({location: "US"}).run().then(...).error(...);
 ```

-You can now for example define your own methods:
+This is it!
+You can now define your own methods:

 ```js
 Query.prototype.isAdult = function() {